eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 :on_agent_func: The callback function that will be called when an agent was discovered.
                 The callback returns a boolean value.
                 A `true` means that the discovery rutine will be end and exit.
-                The current agent will be selected as *choosen*.
+                The current agent will be selected as *chosen*.
                 A `false` implies that the discovery rutine must to continue searching agents.
 :args: User arguments passed to the callback function.
-:choosen: If the callback function was returned `true`, this value will contains the agent value of the callback.
+:chosen: If the callback function was returned `true`, this value will contains the agent value of the callback.

 ------

 .. code-block:: c

     bool uxr_discovery_agents_unicast(uint32_t attempts, int period,
-                                      uxrOnAgentFound on_agent_func, void* args, uxrAgentAddress* choosen,
+                                      uxrOnAgentFound on_agent_func, void* args, uxrAgentAddress* chosen,
                                       const uxrAgentAddress* agent_list, size_t agent_list_size);

 Searches into the network using a list of unicast directions in order to discover agents.